blink-zero/ansible-ad-lab/README.md

 ## Help

-How do I create the 'Golden Images'?
+How do I create the 'Golden Images' VMware Template?
 ```
 Will write up something here soon.
 ```